MuawiaRehman/WinUtilsAutomator/README.md

----

 # WinUtilsAutomator

 **Version**: v1.0.0
 **Description**:
-WinUtilsAutomator is a collection of batch scripts designed to automate various Windows setup and configuration tasks, including the installation of Windows in either UEFI or BIOS mode.
-The scripts handle disk partitioning, applying Windows images.
+**WinUtilsAutomator** is a collection of utilities and batch scripts designed to simplify and automate various Windows setup and configuration tasks.<br>The project includes a sub-project called <i>**WinBatchInstaller**</i>, which automates the Windows installation process in both UEFI and BIOS modes.
+It also provides functionality for disk partitioning and applying Windows images with the **DISM** tool.
+Over time, more utilities and tools will be added to the project.

+---

+## Sub-Project: WinBatchInstaller

+**WinBatchInstaller** is a set of batch scripts focused on automating the Windows installation process.
+It handles disk partitioning, applying Windows images, and configuring bootloaders for both UEFI and BIOS modes.

-## Included Scripts
+### Included Scripts

-### 1. win-installer.bat
+#### 1. win-installer.bat
-This script serves as the main installer menu, allowing users to:
-- Install Windows in UEFI Mode
-- Install Windows in BIOS Mode
-- Cancel the installation
+- Main script for starting the installation process.
+- Allows users to choose between UEFI or BIOS installation modes.

-### 2. disk-partitioning.bat
+#### 2. disk-partitioning.bat
-Handles the partitioning of the selected disk based on the chosen installation mode:
+- Handles partitioning of the selected disk for installation.
-- **UEFI Mode**: Creates an EFI partition (500MB, FAT32) and a primary NTFS partition.
-- **BIOS Mode**: Creates a single NTFS partition after converting the disk to MBR.
+- Creates the necessary partitions depending on the selected installation mode (UEFI or BIOS).

-### 3. dism.bat
+#### 3. dism.bat
-Deploys the Windows image to the NTFS partition:
-- Extracts the Windows edition from `install.wim`
-- Applies the selected Windows edition to the target disk
+- Applies the Windows image to the selected partition.
-- Configures the bootloader for UEFI or BIOS installation
+- Configures the bootloader for the selected mode.

-## Installation Instructions

-For detailed installation instructions, please refer to the [Documentation](DOCUMENTATION.md) file.
+For more detailed installation instructions, please refer to the [Documentation](DOCUMENTATION.md) file.

-## Requirements

-- usb with the above scripts.
-- Windows installation ISO mounted as a virtual drive.
-- A target disk for installation.
-- Administrator privileges.

-## Notes

-- Ensure the correct disk number is selected to prevent accidental data loss.
-- The EFI partition letter defaults to F, and the NTFS partition letter defaults to C.

-## License

-This project is open-source and available under the MIT License.
+---

 ## Contributing

 Further improvements, enhancements, and additional Windows utilities are coming to this project.
-Feel free to contribute!
-For more detailed instructions and guidance, see the [Documentation](DOCUMENTATION.md).

 ---